 "The transformations I propose are small in amount.
 They are always made, and we unconsciously witness them, whenever the person at whom we are looking holds his face a little inclined from full-face view.
 But, small as they are, I think they are worth making.
 I have not now got my photographic things in working order, and am busied in other ways, so I speak for the most part theoretically; but not wholly so, as I have made some optical experiments which corroborate, so far as they go, the feasibility and advantage of what has just been said."

-Periodically this technique is "rediscovered" and examples can be seen in the work of Nancy Burson, Philippe Halsman and Ken Kitano.
+The technique wsas also used by Arthur Batut who is better known as a pioneer of aerial photography using kites.
+Periodically composite portrait techniques are "rediscovered" and examples can be seen in the work of Nancy Burson, Philippe Halsman and Ken Kitano.
 With digital processing it has become easier and now many thousands of portraits can be combined to create a single composite.

 - Λ Francis Galton, 1883, Inquiries into Human Faculty, (London: Macmillan & Co.), p.
 344